 ZM: I mean, I remember the night that they put the doughnut on my head that I referred to as "the bagel."
 I was like, "This is so much bigger than a donut—this is a bagel!"
 So that was one funny thing.
 I had so many favorite looks; it's sort of hard to pick one.
 But to me, the bagel was just the most iconic of Shoshanna's looks.
 It kind of encompasses her in a great way.

 BYRDIE: Totally.
-Do you have a favorite look from the any of other Girls characters?
+Do you have a favorite look from any of the other Girls characters?

 ZM: [Marnie's] bad wedding makeup was truly exceptional.